Icinga/icinga2/doc/16-upgrading-icinga-2.md

 The `node setup` parameter `--master_host` was deprecated and replaced with `--parent_host`.
 This parameter is now optional to allow connection-less client setups similar to the `node wizard` CLI command.
 The `parent_zone` parameter has been added to modify the parent zone name e.g. for client-to-satellite setups.

+The `api user` command which was released in v2.8.2 turned out to cause huge problems with configuration validation, windows restarts and OpenSSL versions.
+It is therefore removed in 2.9, the `password_hash` attribute for the ApiUser object stays intact but has no effect.
+This is to ensure that clients don't break on upgrade.
+We will revise this feature in future development iterations.

 ## Upgrading to v2.8.2 <a id="upgrading-to-2-8-2"></a>

 With version 2.8.2 the location of settings formerly found in `/etc/icinga2/init.conf` has changed.
 They are now